 As Kenneth Gronbach notes in The Age Curve, the 11 percent drop in population with Generation X had a devastating effect on the economy.
 Many businesses in every segment, especially real estate, did not acknowledge this shift and kept planning (hoping?) for sales from the massive Baby Boomer population.
 Result?
 Recession.

-- Prepare to Divest or Invest in Response.
-Certainly adjust sales forecasts in response to changing demographics.
-But carefully evaluate the long term effect of the shift on sales.
-If the market is shrinking, and will continue to do so, changing or eliminating company's offerings that are no longer viable may be the best answer.
+- Prepare to divest or invest in response.
+Certainly, adjust sales forecasts in response to changing demographics.
+But carefully evaluate the long-term effect of the shift on sales.
+If the market is shrinking and will continue to do so, changing or eliminating the company's offerings that are no longer viable may be the best answer.
 If the shift is deemed temporary and the market will rebound, or the market is anticipated to grow, then investing in preparation would be appropriate.

 Sales Personnel and Service Changes

-Changes in systems, facilities, procedures and personnel can cause sales slumps, particularly while changes are being made and new personnel are getting acclimated to their new jobs.
+Changes in systems, facilities, procedures, and personnel can cause sales slumps, particularly while changes are being made and new personnel is getting acclimated to their new jobs.
 This is especially the case when new salespeople come on board.
-They need to get to know the market and the market needs to get to know them before any significant sales volumes are realized.
+They need to get to know the market, and the market needs to get to know them before any significant sales volumes are realized.

-- Have Realistic Expectations for New Sales Personnel.
+- Have realistic expectations for new sales personnel.
 Being the "new guy" is tough!
-Not only do new personnel have to learn a new job, they need to learn a new culture and market, too.
+Not only do new personnel have to learn a new job, but they also need to learn a new culture and market, too.
 This will certainly have an impact on their performance.
 Setting achievable goals for the first year can help get launch a satisfying and successful start for all.

-- Alert Customers of Changes in Personnel, Procedures and Places.
-Put new sales or service people serving customers who have high expectations can be frustrating for both parties.
+- Alert customers of changes in personnel, procedures, and places.
+Putting new sales or service people serving customers who have high expectations can be frustrating for both parties.
 Same for changes in how and where things are done.
 Posting "Please Be Patient With Us While We're Improving Our Service to You" type notices in service areas or on websites can help diffuse some of the frustration for everyone and keep sales from walking out the door.